 At Practical Action, we believe that our work is all about technology justice - an ethical approach to technology innovation and dissemination based on fairness and need.

-In this video Practical Action's chief executive, Simon Trace, explains why a greater movement for change is a movement for Technology Justice in the world.
+In this video Practical Action's former chief executive, Simon Trace, explains why a greater movement for change is a movement for Technology Justice in the world.